biosaxs-dev/molass-library/paper.md

 # Summary

-`Molass Library` is a rewrite of MOLASS [@Yonezawa:2023] which is an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html).
+`Molass Library` is a rewrite of MOLASS [@Yonezawa:2023] which is an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html), Japan.
 It is designed for scripting in Jupyter notebooks [@Kluyver:2016aa], thereby attaining greater flexibility compared to the predecessor thanks to the Python ecosystem diversity.

 Literally, a SEC-SAXS experiment consists of the two independent parts: